 We all love it when projects run smoothly: There’s a clear plan, everyone knows what needs to get done and when the deadlines are, and the project gets completed on time and on budget.
 But what if you’re the person tasked with planning and managing that project?

 If you don’t consider yourself a professional project manager and you’re not quite sure where to start, you’ve come to the right place.
-Here are six templates to help you get your next project up and running in no time.
+Here are eleven templates to help you get your next project up and running in no time.

 No two projects are exactly alike, but every project plan has a few basic elements in common.
 Clear goals, deliverables, and timelines give structure to your project plan.